ESMValGroup/ESMValTool/doc/sphinx/source/namelists.rst

 	</DIAGNOSTIC>

-Please note that the ~loose coupling~ described above applies particularly to the settings defined in the two elements <GLOBAL> and <DIAGNOSTIC>.
+Please note that the "loose coupling" described above applies particularly to the settings defined in the two elements <GLOBAL> and <DIAGNOSTIC>.